AndyClifton/accessibility/README.md

 The package was originally created as part of a diploma thesis by Babett Schalitz in 2007.
 The thesis was called 'Accessibility-Erhöhung von LATEX-Dokumenten'.
 More information can be found at http://babs.gmxhome.de/da_start.htm.

-Andy Clifton took on maintenance of the package in May 2019 with permission and support from Babett Schalitz, including copies of the original files from 2007.
-Those files can be found at https://github.com/AndyClifton/accessibility/releases/tag/v0.2-beta
+Andy Clifton took on maintenance of the package in May 2019 with permission and support from Babett Schalitz.
+Babett provided copies of the original files from 2007, not all of which were available online before.
+Those files can be found at https://github.com/AndyClifton/accessibility/releases/tag/v0.2-beta.

 ## What's in this repository
 This repository contains all of the files required to build and test the accessibility.sty file. **It is not intended to be used directly in LaTeX.**

+## Installing `accessibility` on your latex system
+If all you want is to use `accessibility` on one of your documents, then this is not the repository you are looking for.

-You are strongly recommended to obtain the `accessibility` package [from CTAN](https://ctan.org/pkg/accessibility).
+You are strongly recommended to obtain the `accessibility` package [through CTAN](https://ctan.org/pkg/accessibility).
 That distribution has all of the files that you might require to install accessibility on your system.
+I suggest installation using an appropriate package manager.

-If you really want to download the `accessibility` package from here, make sure that you use the current release from https://github.com/AndyClifton/accessibility/releases.
+If you really want to download the `accessibility` package from here, please download the current release from https://github.com/AndyClifton/accessibility/releases.
+You can then install it on your own system.
+I cannot provide any help for this.
+Please see [the 'Tex stackexchange for more information on the installation process](https://tex.stackexchange.com/questions/1137/where-do-i-place-my-own-sty-or-cls-files-to-make-them-available-to-all-my-te).

 ## Licence